Logarithmic regret bounds for continuous-time average-reward Markov decision processes: Formulation of Learning in CTMDPs

 We denote by $\mathcal{H}$ the collection of CTMDPs that satisfy the above two assumptions.

 Given a CTMDP $\mathcal{M}$, set

-where the maximum is over all policies under the assumption of full knowledge of $\mathcal{M}$'s parameters.
+where the maximum is over all policies under the assumption of full knowledge of $\mathcal{M}$'s parameters, and we recall that $N(T)$ denotes the total number of actions made up to time $T$.
 This quantity $\rho^*(\mathcal{M})$, or simply $\rho^*$, is the (ground truth) optimal long-run average reward.
 For a CTMDP satisfying Assumptions~\ref{assume-transition} and \ref{assume-rate}, there exist a function $h^*: \mathcal{S} \rightarrow \mathbb{R}$ and a constant $\rho^*$ that is independent of the initial state $s_0$ such that the following Bellman optimality equation holds for the average reward CTMDP \eqref{eq:ergodic-control}:

 see, e.g., Chapter 11.5.3 of \cite{puterman2014markov}.
 Here, $\rho^*$ is the optimal average reward per unit time given in \eqref{eq:ergodic-control}, and $h^*$ is called the bias function or the relative value function (defined up to an additive constant).
-In addition, the maximizer of the right hand side of \eqref{eq:opt-eqn}, which is a function of the state $s$, constitutes a stationary, deterministic Markov policy that is optimal for problem \eqref{eq:ergodic-control}; see Chapter 11.5.3 of \cite{puterman2014markov} and Proposition 2 of \cite{fruit2017exploration}.
+In addition, the maximizer of the right hand side of \eqref{eq:opt-eqn}, which is a function of the state $s$, constitutes a stationary, deterministic Markov policy that is optimal for problem \eqref{eq:ergodic-control}; see Theorem 11.4.6 and Chapter 11.5.3 of \cite{puterman2014markov}.
 We call this policy the optimal greedy policy.
 In the sequel, when we need to stress the dependence of $\rho^*$ and $h^*(s)$ on the underlying CTMDP $\mathcal{M}$, we will write them as $\rho^*(\mathcal{M})$ and $h^*(s; \mathcal{M})$ respectively.

 We measure the performance of a learning algorithm by the regret defined below. \begin{definition} Given a learning algorithm $\mathcal{G}$ that generates action $a_n$ at state $s_n$, its regret up to time $T$ is defined by